-Piazza del Ges¨ was not affected by the changes made in the late XIXth century to allow an easier flow of carriages between Piazza Venezia and the Vatican; the space between Palazzo Altieri and il Ges¨ was not that much, but town planners did not dare to touch the two historical buildings.
+Piazza del Ges¨ was not affected by the changes made in the late XIXth century to allow an easier traffic flow between Piazza Venezia and the Vatican; the space between Palazzo Altieri and il Ges¨ was not that much, but town planners did not dare to touch the two historical buildings.

 above the main ones).

-In 1679 Emilio Altieri, a brother of Giambattista, was appointed cardinal by Pope Clement IX and in the following year he was elected pope with the name of Pope Clement X; he was then aged 80, but he lived long enough to finance the enlargement of the family palace.
+In 1669 Emilio Altieri, a brother of Giambattista, was appointed cardinal by Pope Clement IX and in the following year he was elected pope with the name of Pope Clement X; he was then aged 80, but he lived long enough to finance the enlargement of the family palace.

-The entablature of Palazzo Simonetti e Guerra in nearby Via del Ges¨ was thought to belong to an ancient temple, but it is a fine Renaissance work which elaborated upon a classical pattern.
+The entablature of a portal in nearby Via del Ges¨ was thought to belong to an ancient temple, but it is a fine Renaissance work which is based upon a classical pattern.
 At the beginning of the street there is an XVIIIth century madonnella.

 (left) Fašade along Via del PiŔ di Marmo; (right) detail of the windows in Via del Ges¨

 The Sylvestrines belong to a branch of the Benedictine order which was founded in 1231 by St. Silvestro Guzzolini.
 In 1563 they were given the church of S. Stefano del Cacco and an adjoining building by Pope Pius IV.
 In 1734 they enlarged their monastery by adding a new wing which was designed by Ludovico Rusconi Sassi.